 I love every palm tree, from the large Canary Island date palms to the small shade loving lady finger palm (pictured below).
 For the most part palms are clean, low maintenance and stay green all year.

-For large scale landscapes, you can use any of these large palms:
+For large scale landscapes, you can use any of these large palms for landscaping plant:

 - California Fan palm